gschoberth/bluewater-technical/README.md

 # Experential Engineer Technical Project
-This is the technical project for the Experential Engineer rol at Bluewater Technologies built by Greg Schoberth
+This is the technical project for the Experential Engineer rol at Bluewater Technologies built by Greg Schoberth.

+### Notes
+For best experience this was designed for lap / desktop screens, although it (should) also work on mobile and tablet when used in portrait mode.

 ### Hosting
 The app is deployed via Github Pages here: https://gschoberth.github.io/bluewater-technical/